Mihik197/youtube-semantic-search/README.md

 -   `chromadb`: The vector database for storing and searching embeddings.
 -   `tqdm`: For displaying progress bars during data ingestion.
 -   `python-dotenv`: For managing environment variables (API keys).

+Frontend tooling lives in `frontend/package.json` and uses Vite, React 19, React Bootstrap, and @tanstack/react-query.
+Node.js 18+ (or the latest LTS release) is recommended.

 ## Contributing